Justinfact/imc-ilms/README.md

   4) Answer all prompts as requested and wait for the script to complete
   5) Reboot as prompted, and then download & install IMC

+## Deployment Schemes
+IMC provides numerous deployment models that can be used depending on the size and scale of your installation.
+Which model you use determines how you should answer the prompts in the script on the server(s) to prepare them for IMC.

+**If you are deploying IMC in...**
+  * **Centralized with Local DB**, choose to install "both" (MySQL Client & Server) on the IMC Servr
+  * **Centralized with Remote DB**, choose to install "client" on the IMC Server, and "both" on the Remote DB Server
+  * **Distributed with Remote DB**, choose to install "client" on the Master and Subordinate server(s), and "both" on the Remote DB Server(s)

 ## Known Issues

 1) If you edited the script on Windows, you may need to change the End of Line character from Windows CR LF to Linux LF.
 On Linux you can run this to fix it: sed -i -e 's/\r$//' ./ILMS.sh
 2) The script does not validate command output.
-If a command fails to execute on your system, it will print a message about success anyways.
+If a command fails to execute on your system, the script will print a message about successfully executing it anyways.
 Currently no plans to change this, as adding output validation would significantly increase the amount of code required.
 3) The script validates the IP address entered, but does not verify if it is configured.
 This may result in an incorrect IP address to Hostname entry in /etc/hosts if you make a typo or otherwise enter the wrong IP.
 This will be fixed in a future release.
 4) The script checks if the MySQL root password you enter meets the MySQL default password policy requirements, but does not check for the special characters which are not supported by IMC.
 Please check the IMC MySQL Installation Guide for details.
 I would recommend using underscore _ or plus + sign in the password, which definitely work.
 This will be fixed in a future release.
+5) Granting remote MySQL root login permission is not working correctly in the script yet.
+If using the script for a Remote DB server, you should manually grant permissions to root for remote login.
+Please check the IMC MySQL Installation Guide for details.

 ## New Features & Fixes